FOREX-Dollar back on trend, hits 2-week high vs yen

 By Patrick Graham

-LONDON, Jan 3 (Reuters) - The U.S. dollar racked up its biggest rise in more than two weeks in 2017's first full day of European trading on Tuesday, as dealers and investors in London returned to push the greenback close to December's long-term highs.
+LONDON, Jan 3 (Reuters) - The U.S. dollar racked up its biggest rise in two weeks in 2017's first full day of European trading on Tuesday, as dealers and investors in London returned to push the greenback to within 1 percent of December's long-term highs.

-A bout of year-end profit-taking had halted progress in the index used to measure the U.S. currency's strength against a basket of its peers and weakened it to as much as $1.07 per euro last week.
+A bout of year-end profit-taking had halted progress in the index used to measure the U.S. currency's strength against a basket of its peers and weakened it to as much as $1.07 per euro.

-Analysts with some of Europe's biggest banks argued for a resumption of the drive that has led the greenback sharply higher since elections in early November on expectations Donald Trump will provide a boost to public spending and growth.
+Analysts with some of Europe's biggest banks argued for a resumption of the gains that have led the greenback sharply higher since elections in early November on expectations Donald Trump will provide a boost to public spending and growth.

-"In the near term the market should probably pick up where it left off, we're certainly seeing that ... this morning," said Barclays' G10 currency strategist Hamish Pepper.
+"In the near term the market should probably pick up where it left off, we're certainly seeing that in dollar-yen for example this morning," said Barclays' G10 currency strategist Hamish Pepper.

 "The past fortnight wasn't a period that materially changed the trend that was dominant into the end of the year and it is hard to see the data or the Fed minutes this week changing that."